 Judge Wapner: Order in the court!
 That’s what you’ll be yelling during the draft.
 Usually it’s a little tough to get the owners all assembled at one time, much less get them organized.
-You will have to be the one starting each round and getting the owners to move along at a nice clip.
+A good Fantasy Football commissioner will have to be the one starting each round and getting the owners to move along at a nice clip.

 Judge Judy: You get to be judge, jury and sometimes executioner when it comes to a battle between owners whether it’s over a misunderstood trade or something else.
 You have to be able to judge fairly and possibly penalize an owner and yet keep him satisfied enough to stay in the league.

 Another good rule to use is to develop a Competition Committee.
 Choose three experienced, active and knowledgeable owners to bring league matters such as this.
 When one of those owners is involved, you step in as the third voter.
 This way, no one person is blamed in a misunderstanding, and no one hates anyone.

 Willie Loman: You have to be a salesman of some sorts at all times.
 There is absolutely nothing worse than having just 11 owners on the eve before the draft.
 It’s never fun trying to talk someone to take over a crappy team in a keeper league.
 Sell everyone on how great the draft will be and how the season is going to be the best one yet.

 Ike Turner: You have to be a BAD husband sometimes.
 Wives hate when another owner calls you late at night with a league question.

 Heathcliff Huxtable: You have to be a GOOD husband sometimes.
 Let some of those calls go to your voicemail.